darko-skr/SQL_tenis_games_project/README.md

 # Schema Overview

--Players: Stores information about tennis players, such as first name, last name, and birth date.
+- Players: Stores information about tennis players, such as first name, last name, and birth date.

--Tournaments: Contains data on tennis tournaments, including the surface type (Clay, Grass, Hard) and the tournament name.
+- Tournaments: Contains data on tennis tournaments, including the surface type (Clay, Grass, Hard) and the tournament name.

--Tournament Editions: Tracks different editions of a tournament by year and includes the start and end dates.
+- Tournament Editions: Tracks different editions of a tournament by year and includes the start and end dates.

--Matches: Stores data about matches between players, including the players involved, the match date, and the round (e.g., final).
+- Matches: Stores data about matches between players, including the players involved, the match date, and the round (e.g., final).

--Player Matches: Records the participation of players in specific matches and the round they reached.
+- Player Matches: Records the participation of players in specific matches and the round they reached.

--Prize Money: Tracks the prize distribution based on the round achieved for each tournament.
+- Prize Money: Tracks the prize distribution based on the round achieved for each tournament.

+# Analytical Queries

+This project also includes a range of analytical SQL queries that demonstrate the database's potential for data analysis and reporting: